martin41goudxpw/notes/README.md

 # 2023-12-31
 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Complex code may demonstrate your technical prowess, but simple and readable code demonstrates your understanding of the problem and respect for future maintainers.
 Always strive to write code that is easy to read, understand, and modify.
 Remember, code is read far more often than it is written."

+# 2024-01-01
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+Always strive to write clean, readable, and maintainable code that solves the problem at hand without unnecessary complexity.
+Remember that the code you write today may be read, modified, and debugged by others (or yourself) months or years from now.
+So invest time in crafting clear abstractions, modular structures, and robust documentation."

+In practical terms, this could mean:
+- Write small, focused functions.
+- Avoid over-engineering; only build what you need now.
+- Use descriptive variable names.
+- Comment your code, especially for non-obvious logic.
+- Practice defensive programming to minimize bugs and errors.
+- Continuously refactor to improve existing code instead of letting it grow organically into a complex mess.